samwli/ShapeGrasp/README.md

     - npy or png file, 1 or 3 channels, binary or 0-255
 - `{obj}_rgb.png`
     - npy or png file

+You will need to provide your own OpenAI API key, to be imported from `code/keys.py`.

 ## Running the Demo